 Researchers have found the mindfulness meditation is related to an increase in gray matter in the brain.
-Increases in gray matter means an increase in will power, which can help with keeping discipline or building discipline.
+Increases in gray matter mean an increase in will power, which can help with keeping discipline or building discipline.

 34. More resilience

 Resilience is the ability to withstand emotional stress without breaking under it.
-A study investigating the relationship between Kundalini-inspired meditation and cognitive function found that when participants trained for 12 weeks, as well as with a 24 week followup, the participants were much more resilient from emotional stress.
+A study investigating the relationship between Kundalini-inspired meditation and cognitive function found that when participants trained for 12 weeks, as well as with a 24-week follow-up, the participants were much more resilient from emotional stress.

 35. Ability to better grasp abstract information

-Researchers that saw an increase in gray matter density in the amygdala resulting from meditation, noted that participants were able to better grasp abstract information.
+Researchers that saw an increase in gray matter density in the amygdala resulting from meditation noted that participants were able to better grasp abstract information.

 36. Improved motor and language skills